winstonjay/Dito/docs/README.md

 The following keywords are reserved and may not be used as identifiers.

 ```
-and     if      else        for         in          func
+and     if      else        for         in          def
 or      mut     return      not         import      let
 ```